-Leading manufacturers in the global decorative glass industry include vertically integrated glass producers that maintain advanced processing facilities and strong R&D capabilities.
-Key players include
+Leading manufacturers in the global decorative glass industry include several multinational companies with extensive production capacities and diverse application portfolios.
+Key players include:

-all of which serve sectors such as architectural, automotive, and interior applications.
+all of which serve end-use sectors such as construction and architecture, interior design, automotive, and commercial infrastructure.

 Establishing and operating a decorative glass manufacturing plant involves various cost components, including: